akka/akka/akka-docs/rst/general/addressing.rst

 creating actors or by looking them up, where the latter functionality comes in the two flavours of creating actor references from concrete actor paths and querying the logical actor hierarchy.

-*While local and remote actor references and their paths work in the same way concerning the facilities mentioned below, the exact semantics of clustered actor references and their paths—while certainly as similar as possible—may differ in certain aspects, owing to the virtual nature of those paths.
-Expect updates for the Akka release code named Rollins.*

 Creating Actors
 ^^^^^^^^^^^^^^^